drewtodd/drewux/content/posts/color-and-contrast/index.md

 ## Best Practices for Color and Contrast

+{{< figure src="/posts/color-and-contrast/img/colorblindness-simulator.png" class="right border shadow" link="/posts/color-and-contrast/img/colorblindness-simulator.png" alt="A screenshot of the Coblis color blindness simulator" caption="The Coblis color blindness simulator is a great tool for showing you what someone with the condition sees when using your site." >}}

 ### Selecting Accessible Color Schemes

 When choosing colors for your website, consider how different combinations might appear to someone with color vision deficiencies.
 Tools like [Coblis — Color Blindness Simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) can help you visualize your palette through their eyes.

-{{< figure src="/assets/img/colorblindness-simulator.png" class="clear border shadow" alt="A screenshot of the Coblis color blindness simulator" caption="The Coblis color blindness simulator is a great tool for showing you what someone with the condition sees when using your site." >}}

 ## Designing for Different Types of Color Vision Deficiencies
 Color vision deficiencies vary, and understanding these variations is key to creating an inclusive design.
 Here’s a closer look at the three common types: